Wear Blue for Your Colon

 Tools from American Society of Colon & Rectal Surgeons

 - American Society of Colon and Rectal Surgeons YouTube channel offers quick training videos on various subjects from bowel incontinence to colostomy.

-- Physicians may create a Anal Cancer Brochure to help educate anal cancer patients.
-These brochures outline diagnosis, treatment and follow-up care in packs of 100.
+- Physicians may create an Anal Cancer Brochure to help educate anal cancer patients.
+These brochures outline diagnosis, treatment, and follow-up care in packs of 100.
 Design a Patient Letter.

 - Watch short videos created by colorectal surgeons from the Patient Resource Library.

 - Texas Cancer (Round Rock, TX) helps low-income and uninsured patients’ families get access to cancer care.